First, how to define sex and gender

 What is a sex predictor test?

 Our gender predictor test was developed by babyMed founder Dr. Amos Grunebaum, an Ob-Gyn who has delivered over 5,000 babies.
-It's based on many factors that may be correlated with predicting baby's gender, but please note that we've incorporated common pregnancy myths and this test is for fun purposes only.
+It's based on many factors that may be correlated with predicting a baby's gender, but please note that we've incorporated common pregnancy myths and this test is for fun purposes only.

 The most common medical tests to predict a baby's sex